cadenai/byodr/docs/zerotier_manual.md

 As the VPN is private it uses IP-numbers from Private-ranges like 192.nnn.nnn.nnn and 10.nnn.nnn.nnn.
 For these ranges there are no official certificates form a certified-provider.
 Therefore there a, so called, selfsigned-certicicate is used.
-THis might give warnings from you security-softeware and/or the browser.
+This might give warnings from you security-softeware and/or the browser.
 Please, check-carefully if this warning is caused by the robot internet-server via the vpn.
 If so yo can connect to the robot.
 ## Connections of the robot
 The robot has three types of methods to connect to the internet: